 top of page

-• Cost Estimates.—The Committee requests that the report on estimated funding needs of the Section 317 Immunization Program be updated and submitted not later than February 1, 2023 to the Committees on Appropriations.
+• Cost Estimates.—The Committee reiterates the request for the Fiscal Year 2024 report, included in Public Law 118–47, and requests that the report on estimated funding needs of the Section 317 Immunization Program subsequently be updated and sub[1]mitted not later than February 1, 2026, to the Committees on Appropriations.
 The updated report should include an estimate of optimum State and local operations funding, as well as a discussion of the role of the 317 Program, as coverage for vaccination under public and private resources continues to evolve.
-The Committee also requests that the report include specific information on the estimated cost to fully address evidence-based public health strategies that could be funded through CDC to improve coverage for HPV and influenza. (pg.
-72)
+Estimates should also be included to address the needs of outbreak investigation and response, particularly as measles cases are increasing.
+The Committee also requests that the report include specific information on the estimated cost to fully address evidence-based public health strategies that could be funded through CDC to improve coverage for HPV and influenza.

-The text of the FY23 Senate Labor-HHS bill can be found here, and the bill report can be found here.
+The text of the FY26 Senate Labor-HHS bill text can be found here, and the bill report can be found here.

 PRESIDENT'S BUDGET REQUEST